 Are you an authentic leader?
 Take our quiz to find out!

 While it’s important to note that being an effective leader is not simply the sum of all your parts, it can be helpful to understand what skills you possess and what you can improve on.
-And although there are hundreds of skills that can help make someone a better leader, we'll hit on the best ones for managing in times of crisis and uncertainty.
+And although there are hundreds of skills that can help make someone a better leader, we’ll hit on the best ones for managing projects and teams in times of crisis and uncertainty.

 We’ll dive a bit deeper as to what these all mean.